-Controlled Substances Analytical Methods Revision 16 AM #6 Analysis of Solid and Liquid Issue Date: 06/25/2024 Unknowns Page 39 of 62 Issuing Authority: Quality Manager
+Controlled Substances Analytical Methods Revision 17 AM #6 Analysis of Solid and Liquid Issue Date: 03/14/2025 Unknowns Page 39 of 62 Issuing Authority: Quality Manager All printed copies are uncontrolled

 - 4.1.1.3 Extractions.
 Acidic, basic, neutral, and dry extractions, in any combination, can be employed in order to separate diluents or other interferences, or improve chromatography.
 If screening tests and/or basic/acidic extraction results are negative, then a dry extraction using methanol or a mixture of methanol and chloroform shall be employed.
 Consideration of solubilities of the different analytes into various solvents must always be considered. - 4.1.1.4 Analysis.
 Selection of appropriate instrumentation for confirmation is at the analyst's discretion, see methods 2 and 3. - 4.1.2 Liquids